Ekenemike/Afrobeats_Analysis/README.md

 # Afrobeats_Analysis
-I Analyzed Afrobeats music performance across Spotify, Apple Music, and YouTube Music using SQL, Google Sheets, and Looker Studio.
+I analyzed Afrobeats music performance across Spotify, Apple Music, and YouTube Music using SQL, Google Sheets, and Looker Studio.
 ## Project Overview

 This project analyzes the performance of Afrobeats songs across Spotify, Apple Music, and YouTube Music using SQL, Google Sheets, and Looker Studio.
 The analysis provides insights into: